Balsam of Peru: Uses

-It also can be found in toothpaste, mouthwash, scented tobacco, cleaning products, pesticides, insect repellants, air fresheners and deodorizers, scented candles, and oil paint.
+It also can be found in scented tobacco, cleaning products, pesticides, insect repellants, air fresheners and deodorizers, scented candles, and oil paint.

 Allergy

 A number of national and international surveys have identified balsam of Peru as being in the "top five" allergens most commonly causing patch test reactions in people referred to dermatology clinics.
 A study in 2001 found that 3.8% of the general population patch tested was allergic to it.
 Many flavorings and perfumes contain components identical to balsam of Peru.
 It may cause redness, swelling, itching, and blisters.